-1 may be released to a person appointed under this [act] only in accordance with that law.
-2 Comment Persons appointed to represent children under this Act must have access to information 3 regarding the child in order to competently perform their assigned roles.
-Relevant files include 4 those concerning child protective services, developmental disabilities, juvenile delinquency, 5 mental health, and educational programs.
-Access should also be provided to records of a probate 6 or other court proceeding as well as records of any trust or account for which the child is a 7 8 beneficiary.
-9 10 Under subsection (ac), a court may impose conditions on access that are required by law, ethical rules, the child's needs, or the circumstances of the case.
-A lawyer may need to use 11 subpoenas or other discovery tools to obtain relevant records, for example.
-Moreover, if a child's 12 parent is represented by counsel, a child's attorney or best interests attorney would need to comply 13 with applicable rules of professional conduct governing contact with represented parties.
-14 Similarly, a child's attorney or best interests attorney may have the right to be present when the 15 child is interviewed by others.
-To the extent feasible, the order of appointment should explain the 16 17 relevant limitations on access in detail.
-18 19 Subsection (c) also recognizes that federal or state law, such as the Family Educational Rights and Privacy Act, 20 U.S.C. § 1232g (the "Buckley Amendment"), and the Health Insurance 20 Portability and Accountability Act of 1996, 42 U.S.C. § 201, may impose independent 21 requirements for access that a child's representative must observe.
-See 34 C.F.R. § 99.31-39 22 (requirements for access to educational records under Buckley Amendment); 45 C.F.R. § 164.512 23 (requirements for access to health records under HIPAA).
-In some circumstances, the order of 24 25 appointment will need to contain qualifying language to enable the appointed representative to gain access to the protected records.
-26 27 28 SECTION 16.
-PARTICIPATION IN PROCEEDING BY CHILD'S ATTORNEY, BEST 29 INTERESTS ATTORNEY, AND COURT-APPOINTED ADVISOR.
-30 (a) A child's attorney, best interests attorney, and courtcourt-appointed advisor for 31 a child are each entitled to:
+Under subsection (a), a court may impose conditions on access that are required by law, ethical rules, the child's needs, or the circumstances of the case.
+A lawyer may need to use subpoenas or other discovery tools to obtain relevant records, for example.
+Moreover, if a child's parent is represented by counsel, a child's attorney or best interests attorney would need to comply with applicable rules governing contact with represented parties.
+Similarly, a child's attorney or best interests attorney may have the right to be present when the child is interviewed by others.
+To the extent feasible, the order of appointment should explain the relevant limitations on access in detail.

-the proceeding;
+Subsection (c) recognizes that federal or state law, such as the Family Educational Rights and Privacy Act, 20 U.S.C. § 1232g (the "Buckley Amendment"), and the Health Insurance Portability and Accountability Act of 1996, 42 U.S.C. § 201, may impose independent requirements for access that a child's representative must observe.
+See 34 C.F.R. § 99.31-39 (requirements for access to educational records under Buckley Amendment); 45 C.F.R. § 164.512 (requirements for access to health records under HIPAA).
+In some circumstances, the order of appointment will need to contain qualifying language to enable the appointed representative to gain access to the protected records.

+SECTION 16.
+PARTICIPATION IN PROCEEDING BY CHILD'S ATTORNEY, BEST INTERESTS ATTORNEY, AND COURT ADVISOR.